cgosmeyer/analysis_tools/README.md

 ## io
 Miss IDL's `readcol` and `writecol`?
 Try `io.readcol` and `io.writecol`.
 You can set the line number (not counting blank lines) that a header begins and the data begins.
-For funzies, I wrotes `nosetests` in the "tests" directory for these functions.
+For funzies, I wrote `nosetests` in the "tests" directory for these functions.

 ## jitter
 Some plotting and analysis scripts for the `JIF` and `JIT` engineering FITS files for the HST/WFC3 instrument.